paulscherrerinstitute/pshell/src/main/assembly/help/Devices.md

     - modulo: set the stream sub-sampling - modulo applied to pulse-id to determine the readout.
     - offset: stream offset in pulses.

+  The there is a special stream device for sampling the pulse ID.
+It is defined using device name: PID.
+A filter for the stream can be defined with this device, with the option:

+    - filter: <CHANNEL1>comparator1<VALUE1> AND <CHANNEL2>comparator2<VALUE2> AND ...
+      where comparators can be: "<", "<=", ">", ">=, "==", "!="

 - cs: creates a device from a stream image server.
 Device name set with the server URL.
     Options: